This article will discuss how we can describe a plantar wart contagious

 The virus adores warm, damp surroundings like shower floors, bathtubs, changing rooms, and public or indoor swimming pools.
 It has even been observed to survive on surfaces for up to six months while patiently awaiting the arrival of another foot.

-Are plantar warts contagious to other body parts?
+Are plantars warts contagious to other body parts?

 The only therapeutic options for these warts that don’t involve surgery are over-the-counter medications or home treatments.
 Apple cider vinegar and banana peels, for instance, can be used as home treatments.